-SAFER SEX INTERVENTION is a clinic-based individualized intervention designed to reduce sexual risk behaviors and prevent the recurrence of sexually transmitted infection (STI) among young women ages 13 to 23 diagnosed with an STI.
+Safer Sex Intervention is a clinic-based individualized intervention designed to reduce sexual risk behaviors and prevent the recurrence of sexually transmitted infection (STI) among young women ages 13 to 23 diagnosed with an STI.
 Safer Sex Intervention was designed to be delivered at the time of STI diagnosis and/or treatment, when the young woman is most likely to be contemplating her sexual risk behaviors.
 The intervention is administered one-on-one and face-to-face by a female health educator in a single 30- to 50-minute session.
 The session follows one of two intervention guides, selected on the basis of the young woman’s discussion with the educator and her self-identified stage of behavior change.

 Original study

-Compared to control participants, young women receiving the Safer Sex Intervention had increased sexual risk knowledge and more positive attitudes toward condoms and tended to report using condoms more with a non-main partner at one month, lower likelihood of sex with a non-main partner at six months, and a tendency toward lower likelihood of having a current main partner and of having recurrent STD at 12 months.
+Compared to control participants, young women receiving the Safer Sex Intervention had increased sexual risk knowledge and more positive attitudes toward condoms and tended to report using condoms more with a non-main partner at one month, lower likelihood of sex with a non-main partner at six months, and a tendency toward lower likelihood of having a current main partner and of having recurrent STI at 12 months.

 Planning a replication